roackb2/j2s/README.md

     ```json
     ["id AS user_id", "username"]
     ```
-3. `order_by`: order the results by a columns, desc, or asc, value example:
+3. `from`: specifies which table to select from.
+Usually you won't need this, because the table to select from will be specified by resource path, but you might need this in a subquery. value example:
     ```json
+    "user"
+    ```
+4. `order_by`: order the results by a columns, desc, or asc, value example:
+    ```json
     ["id", "desc"]
     ```
-4. `limit`: limit the query result to certain number, value example:
+    You could also do multiple column order by as following:
     ```json
+    [["comment_count", "desc"], ["created_at", "desc"]]
+    ```
+5. `limit`: limit the query result to certain number, value example:
+    ```json
     10
     ```
-5. `offset`: skip query result to certain number, value example:
+6. `offset`: skip query result to certain number, value example:
     ```json
     10
     ```
+7. `as`: alias for a subquery. value example:
+    ```json
+    "user_id"
+    ```
-6. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above.
+8. `populate`: populates any foreign constraint relations with the values in the foreign table, you must define relations using Bookshelf on your own, like the `photo` function of `User` model in examples above.
 The value of a population could also be an JSON object that contains nested query statements. value example:
     ```json
     ["photo"]